 Visit Damouchari, Pelion

 Damouchari is one of the best towns to visit on the Pelion Peninsula for a couple of reasons.
-Firstly, it has some of the best beaches, with pristine sands and towering, rocky cliffs hugging the edges of each one.
-You could spend a few days here just enjoying the amazing beaches and relaxed atmosphere.
+Firstly, it has some of the most beautiful beaches, with pristine sands and towering, rocky cliffs hugging the edges of each one.
+You could spend a few days here just enjoying the sandy beaches and relaxed atmosphere.

 Secondly, Demouchari, Pelion has a special claim to fame: It was here that some of the scenes from the musical movie “Mamma Mia” were filmed.
-While visiting, you can visit a few of the recognizable spots where some of the filming took place.
-In particular, you can visit the dock and harbour area.
+While visiting, you can visit a few of the recognizable spots where some of the filming took place, like the dock and harbour area.